 Connected to the World by Road and Rail

 Seven airlines fly nonstop to 20 destination airports from Tucson International Airport (TUS) with one-stop connections to hundreds of destinations around the world.
 Almost 60 flights take off every day from TUS with more than 6,200 available seats.
-TUS nonstop destinations include Los Angeles, Las Vegas, San Francisco, San Diego, Denver, San Diego, Portland, Seattle, Phoenix, Austin, Dallas, Houston, Atlanta, Charlotte, Minneapolis/St. Paul, Salt Lake City, and Chicago.
+TUS nonstop destinations include Los Angeles, Las Vegas, San Francisco, San Diego, Denver, San Jose, Portland, Seattle, Phoenix, Dallas, Houston, Atlanta, Minneapolis/St. Paul, Salt Lake City, and Chicago.
 TUS is a viable resource for businesses to grow cargo operations.
-(Source: TUS Website, 2016) There are 10 additional general aviation airports throughout Pinal, Cochise and Santa Cruz counties.
+There are 10 additional general aviation airports throughout Pinal, Cochise and Santa Cruz counties.
+(Source: TUS Website, 2021)

 Deep Water Ports Offer Global Accessibility

 Southern Arizona benefits from international commerce generated by the deep-water ports located on the Western coasts of the United States and Mexico.
-The Port of Los Angeles, Port of San Diego and the newly expanded Port of Guaymas in Mexico provide Tucson and Southern Arizona with access to global shipping destinations.
+The Ports of Long Beach, Los Angeles, San Diego, as well as the newly expanded Port of Guaymas in Mexico provide the metro Tucson region and Southern Arizona with access to global shipping destinations.
 Southern Arizona’s location in the Mountain Time Zone means same day communications with the West and East Coasts, as well as with Canada and Mexico.